'The Bachelorette': Becca's Runner-Up Has Epic Meltdown After Split

 "If people think this is going to bring me down, they didn't watch the season too closely...
 I'm not going to be scared now of falling in love gain.
 My person is still out there, and I'm not going to apologize for how hard I fall in love," he continued.
 "I can see it in her face that she is happy."

-Becca previously told ET that her final breakups were the Bachelorette moments she wasn't looking forward to watching back on TV, "because there were so many emotions involved."
+Becca previously told ET that her final breakups were the Bachelorette moments she wasn't looking forward to watching back on TV "because there were so many emotions involved."

 As for how Garrett feels about it all, Becca said she was keeping him updated along the way.
 "He knows everything that really went on, and it will be tough to watch back, I'm sure.
 I remember watching it back last season, and it's not the easiest," she noted.
 "It's still difficult, but he knows I'm an open book, so anything he needs, I'm willing to give him."